jdmanuel/zenshell/README.md

 To enable express, pass the -x or --express flag, e.g.:
 ./zenshell.js -x

-In express mode, all ticket values are default or random.
-In other words, it is just as if you pressed ENTER when prompted for each parameter.
-This is a good way to create tickets quickly.
+In express/command line mode, you can enter any number of allowed params via the command line and tickets will be initialized with those fields.
+If you don't specify any, it will be as though you pressed ENTER for every field while creating tickets in normal mode.

+For example:  ./zenshell.js -x -s "The quick brown fox" -t "problem" -a jp@zendesk.com -t "problem" -c 3 This will create three tickets.
+For each ticket, it will set the subject to "The quick brown fox", the assignee to "jp@zendesk.com", and the type to "problem."
+All other fields will be randomized.

-You can enable express mode, while also specifying the value (for all tickets) for a particular field.
-For example, say you want to create 5 urgent priority tickets.
+Suppose you want to create 5 urgent priority tickets.
 To do so:
 ./zenshell.js -x -p 'urgent' -c 5

-This works for a few fields:
+If you want to specify fields in this way, you can omit the "-x" option (it is only required if you do not specify any fields, and want them all set to random or default values).

+Supported fields:

+-s  --subject
+-d  --description
--t --ticket_type ["problem", "incident", "question", "comment"] -p --ticket_priority ["urgent", "high", "normal", "low"] -s --ticket_status ["new", "open", "pending", "hold", "solved", "closed"]
+-t  --type ["problem", "incident", "question", "comment"] -p  --priority ["urgent", "high", "normal", "low"]
+-st --status ["new", "open", "pending", "hold", "solved", "closed"] -a  --assignee [email address]

 ## Author ##